Senior (OTC:SNIRF) Reaches New 1-Year Low at $1.90

-Senior plc (OTC:SNIRF – Get Free Report)’s stock price hit a new 52-week low during mid-day trading on Monday .
+Senior plc (OTC:SNIRF – Get Free Report) shares reached a new 52-week low during trading on Monday .
 The company traded as low as C$1.90 and last traded at C$1.90, with a volume of 0 shares changing hands.
 The stock had previously closed at C$1.90.

 Senior Price Performance